cr0t/advent-of-code-2015/README.md

 ### Day 5: Doesn't He Have Intern-Elves For This?

 Both parts solved with `Regex`-es.
 Important to note that we rely on regex **back-references** to find pairs and repeatable groups.
 For example, `/(hello) \1/ =~ "hello hello"`; here `\1` refers to the first declared capture group `(hello)`.

+### Day 6: Probably a Fire Hazard

+Both parts solved with quite straightforward `Enum.reduce` and `Map.update(map, key, default, fun)` approach.
+Maybe not very performant (part 1 get calculated in 26-27 seconds, part 2 in 33-34 seconds), but works.
+We do not initialize light grid, because we leverage `default` argument of `Map.update/4` function.
+Input parsed with `Regex.run/2` and pattern matching on matched groups.